 When analyzing fleet size, we see initially big savings when adding more vehicles yet the impact diminishes quite fast.
-For instances with 20 users (Figure (a)) fewer than 5 vehicles suffices, for 50 users fewer than 10 is certainly enough and when we consider 100 users the breaking point is somewhere between 20 and 30.
+For instances with 20 users fewer than 5 vehicles suffice, for 50 users fewer than 10 are certainly enough and when we consider 100 users the breaking point is somewhere between 20 and 30.
 For larger instances ($u = 150, 200, 250, 300$), the ideal number of vehicles would be between 20 and 50.
-Figure~\ref{fig:numvehicles} in the Appendix provides illustrative insights into the optimal fleet size for an increasing number of users employed ($u = 20,50,100,150,200,250,300$).
+Figure~5 in the Appendix {B} provides illustrative insights into the optimal fleet size for an increasing number of users employed ($u = 20,50,100,150,200,250,300$).
 The x-axis represents number of vehicles, the y-axis the objective function value and each line represents a distinct instance of our experiments, whereas the thicker black line in each subfigure shows the average.

-Finally, we analyze the average number of edges and ride-shares in our results.
-Table~\ref{tab:rideshares+edges} summarizes the average number of trips per vehicle route (depot-to-depot rides) and average ride-sharing activities per edge (ride-sharing per ride).
-This is shown for the cases of 20 and 50 users and increasing number of vehicles ($m = 2,4,10$ and $m = 2,4,10,20$ respectively).
+Finally, we analyse the average number of arcs and ride-shares in our results.
+Table~\ref{tab:rideshares+edges} summarizes the average number of trips per vehicle route and average ride-sharing activities per arc (ride-sharing per ride).
+This is shown for the cases of 20 and 50 users and increasing number of vehicles ($m = 2,4,10,20$ respectively).
 The average number of trips on a vehicle route gives us an idea of the amount of car-sharing activities.
 With an increasing number of cars the number of trips on a vehicle route is decreasing.
-The very small numbers, for example 0.9 for $u = 20$ and $m = 10$, are mainly due to unused edges, meaning that not all of the available cars are used.
-Moreover, we have on average 1.5-1.7 ride-sharing activities per edge, which is considered to be very high and supports our goal of having a good utilization of the pool of cars.
+The very small numbers, for example 0.9 for $u = 20$ and $m = 10$, are mainly due to unused arcs, meaning that not all of the available cars are used.
+Moreover, we have on average 1.5-1.7 ride-sharing activities per arc, which is considered to be very high and supports our goal of having a good utilization of the pool of cars.
 Note that we again exclude values for $m=20$ and $u=20$ as this setting would mean that more cars than users are provided.